niko-ramirez/DPSGD/README.md

-# GEM-GCN
+# KE-GCN with DPSGD

-This repository is the official implementation of [Generalized Multi-Relational Graph Convolution Network](https://arxiv.org/abs/2006.07331) in The Web Conference (WWW) 2021.
+This repository is a build off of the official implementation of [Generalized Multi-Relational Graph Convolution Network](https://arxiv.org/abs/2006.07331) in The Web Conference (WWW) 2021.
 We follow the code style of [tkipf/gcn](https://github.com/tkipf/gcn).

 ## Requirements